play video

 Hawaii IOLTA: A Resource for Attorneys

-All members of the Hawaii State Bar Association (HSBA) who practice law in Hawaii and hold nominal or short-term client funds are required to maintain an IOLTA account.
+All members of the Hawaii State Bar Association (HSBA) who practice law here and hold nominal or short-term client funds are required to maintain an IOLTA account.
 The following groups are exempt from this requirement:

 • Attorneys who do not hold client funds require a trust account.